We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 Get the Treatment You Need for Dental Implant Disease

 Patients who get dental implants must be alert to the possibility of Peri Implantitis.
-If you believe you have this condition, seek a consultation with Dr. Ficca at Metrolina Periodontics & Dental Implants as quickly as possible.
+If you believe you have this condition, seek a consultation with at Metrolina Periodontics & Dental Implants as quickly as possible.
 We are here to provide the clinical interventions necessary to preserve the health of your implants.
 Contact us in Charlotte, NC, to schedule an appointment at (704) 544-2224.

 Patient Forms